JackCT1/notes/Technology/programming-languages/sql.md

 ## Views

-Views are very similar to CTE's except that they are stored to memory and so are database objects.
+Views are very similar to CTE's except that they are stored to memory (tables store data on disk) and so are database objects.
 By comparison a CTE is only a temporary table that must be used in a subsequent query else it is dropped.
-Also, a view stores the query itself, not the rsult of the query.
+Also, a view stores the query itself, not the result of the query.

 ```sql
 CREATE VIEW view_name AS